-A scholarship of \$500 will be awarded to the third- or fourth-year student enrolled in the 4-year Bachelor of

-Arts degree program with a major in English who has achieved the highest G.P.A. in English.
+King's will award a scholarship of \$500 to the third- or fourth-year student enrolled in the 4-year Bachelor of Arts degree program with a major in English who has achieved the highest G.P.A. in English.
 As both a scholar of English literature and a popular Christian writer, C. S. Lewis fused disciplinary rigor with a faithful Christian perspective.
 This scholarship is designed to recognize and support the student who most clearly models the academic excellence for which Lewis is renowned.